 - Think of failure as an opportunity.

-- Remind yourself that perfection is impossible.
+- Remind yourself that perfection is not possible (for anyone).

 Nothing is perfect, and nothing you produce will be perfect either.
 Forget about perfect and focus simply on working well.